Healing Tao USA Home

-FROM LOS ANGELES: Short Trip (May 18-31) cost is only $4695. including international airfare, two flights inside China and all land costs within China - 4 star hotels where available, with magnificent banquets of tasty local cuisine.
-All bus, cable car, and entry fees included.
+Trip cost is only $4850. including international airfare from Los Angeles, includes two flights inside China and all land costs within China – 4 or 5 star hotels where available, with magnificent banquets of tasty local cuisine.
+All bus and entry fees included.

-NOT included in pricing: fuel surcharges (set by airlines at time of ticket issue in March 2012, may be $100+ if oil prices rise), China visa fee, trip/medical insurance ( $150.+ strongly recommended).
-For tips to the dozens of porters, drivers, interpreter-guides, we simplify by asking everyone in advance for $75. short trip, $105 full trip (about $5 a day).
-Land cost may increase slightly if there is a significant currency re-valuation of yuan to dollar before trip begins..
+Not included: airline fuel surcharges (set at time of ticket issue, may be $100+), visa fee, trip/medical insurance (about $150.+ strongly recommended).
+For tips to the dozens of porters, drivers, interpreter-guides, I simplify by asking each to contribute in advance $75. (about $5 a day).
+Trip land cost may fluctuate slightly if there is a significant currency re-valuation of yuan to dollar.

-I've worked hard to keep this trip affordable - the trip is priced $150. lower than the similar 2010 trip, despite high inflation and a strong Chinese currency driving up travel costs.
-I also want your presence as a blessing at my wedding!
-It is priced $2500. below comparable quality tourist trips to China, which don't cover the same range of exotic locations.
-In the travel market, this trip is a total bargain given all that is packed into it.
-When weighing the cost, know that your life-changing experiences of qigong in China, and travelling with an "enlightened" group of Tao-minded folks, will be priceless!
+I’ve done my best to keep this trip affordable.
+It is priced well below comparable quality tourist trips to China, which don’t cover the same range of exotic locations.
+High inflation – 15 % a year in the cities – and a strong Chinese currency are driving up travel costs.
+In the travel market, this trip is a good bargain given all that is packed into it.
+When weighing the cost, know that your life-changing experiences will be priceless!

 RESERVE YOUR PLACE with $600. deposit, subject to terms of cancellation policy posted below.
 Credit cards accepted for deposit, but checks or wired funds are requested for balance of payments.
 If you need to finance the trip with credit cards, it’s acceptable, but please call us to arrange.
 The trip is not priced for everyone to pay by credit card (those airline miles you earn cost me 4%!).

 BALANCE DUE: Trip fee balance due by midnight, Friday Feb.
-11, 2012.
+11, 2011.
 All checks payable to trip organizer: Dao Alchemy Research Institute (or its educational branch, Healing Tao USA).
 Extended payment can be arranged if necessary.
-Don't let money stop you from following your heart!

-TAX DEDUCTIBLE: As an IRS approved 501c3 non-profit activity, US nationals may claim 40%+ of total trip fee as tax deductible (ask your accountant).
-Depending on tax bracket, this may reduce the cash cost of trip (in 30% bracket, over $500 tax savings).
-Your donation (and all profits from the trip) go to support Healing Tao University summer retreats, which gave away 20 scholarships in 2011!
+TAX DEDUCTIBLE: As an IRS approved 501c3 non-profit activity, US nationals may claim 40% of total trip fee as tax deductible.
+Depending on your tax bracket, this may substantially reduce the actual cash cost of trip (in 30% bracket, over $500 tax savings).

 Ecstatic Calligraphy, from Golden Flower Temple (Jinhua)